What is Endometriosis?

 - severe

-Each stage is determined by the location,amount, depth,and size of the endometrial implants.
+Each stage is determined by the location, amount, depth and size of the endometrial growths.

 - Endometrial growths block or alter the shape of the pelvis and reproductive organs.
 This can make it harder for the sperm to find the egg.